National Register Listings in Sagadahoc County, Maine

 Sagadahoc County Timeline

-This timeline provides a concise overview of the key events in the history of Sagadahoc County, Maine.
+This timeline provides a condensed summary of the historical journey of Sagadahoc County, Maine.

 - Sagadahoc County was established on February 14, 1854.